 Deaf Studies: Interpreting Transfer

-Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment before May 1, 2012.
+Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment by May 1 of the current year.
 To schedule an ASL assessment, please email firstname.lastname@example.org.